yoke2/PR-ISSM-IS1FT-GRP-A22G-UTDMHAD-ActivityRecognition/README.md

 1. Navigate to the [Notebooks](/Notebooks) folder
 2. Within the folder, there is a Notebook Description file listing the each notebook file, a brief description for that notebook and a link to open the notebook in Google Colab
 3. Click on the 'Open in Colab' icon [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)] to view the Notebook in Google Colab Playground Mode
 4. To execute the notebook, you need to make a copy of it by clicking on the Copy to Drive icon and subsequently from the menu, click `Runtime > Run all`.
-Please note that you will need to have a Google Account to execute the notebook.
+Please note that you will need to have a Google Account to execute the notebook

 ### Project Report
 The project report can be downloaded from the Report folder.